splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/1-sequence-and-data/1-concepts/00-program.md

 ## Examples

 [Listing 5.x](#ListingHelloWorld) shows a basic Hello World C# Program.
 You should be able to match this up with the syntax defined in [Figure 5.x](#FigureProgramSyntax).
 This program uses the `System.Console` code to access the `WriteLine` method, which can be called to output a message to stdout.
+The important thing to see here is that **all** of this code is the program - each of the lines is a part of the program.

 <a id="ListingHelloWorld"></a>